pg-prob-sem/pg-prob-sem.github.io/_posts/design/2026-04-29-Julien-Verges.md

 I will start by presenting theorems from Kesten and Basu-Ganguly-Sly about the probability of events on which for a fixed direction x, T(0,nx) is exceptionnally large or small.
 Then I will explain how these results may be extended to cover a wider class of large deviation events.

 ## About Julien
-Julien is a postdoc in Stockholm university, with Daniel Ahlberg.
+Julien is a postdoc in Stockholm University, with Daniel Ahlberg.
 His previous work involves two models of statistical mechanics, namely greedy animals and first-passage percolation, with a focus on large deviations.
 He currently works on analogous models defined on hyperbolic spaces.